-A nurse specialist is an advanced-level role in hospitals and other clinical locations.
-They strive to improve healthcare through evidence-based practice at both the patient level and system level.
-These advanced practice nurses (APRNs) have opted to take their career further by earning a master’s degree, or sometimes even a doctoral degree in the nursing field.
+A nursing specialist is an advanced-level role in hospitals and other clinical locations.
+These registered nurses (RNs) strive to improve healthcare through evidence-based practice at the patient level as well as the system level.
+They have often opted to take their careers further by earning a bachelor’s degree, or even a master’s or doctoral degree, in the nursing field.
 Nursing specialists choose one or more specific practice areas to master through advanced education and hands-on experience.

-In the broadest terms, what a nursing specialist does is provide safe, quality care to patients while assessing, diagnosing, and treating illnesses.
+In the broadest terms, a nursing specialist provides safe, quality care to patients while assessing, diagnosing, and treating illnesses.
 The specific demands of the position vary depending on the medical setting and specialization.
-Generally, a nursing specialist’s responsibility is to provide highly specialized, patient-oriented direct care at an advanced level.
+Typically, a nursing specialist’s responsibility is to provide highly specialized, patient-oriented direct care at an advanced level.

 Nursing specialists offer vital care in medical settings that are aligned with their focus area.
 They specialize in clinical areas that suit their personal and professional interests.
 For example, some nursing specialists may choose to focus on a specific patient population such as young children or women.
 Others may choose to specialize in a particular disease, type of care, or medical situation.
 They may also train for nursing roles in a specific hospital setting, such as the emergency room or in critical care.

 No matter the specialty, what nursing specialists do helps provide frontline care for patients.
-Nursing specialists frequently manage clinical issues across different hospital departments, such as oncology or prenatal care, with an eye on organization-wide improvement.
-As such, nursing specialists assume a leadership position at their medical facility.
+Nursing specialists frequently manage clinical issues across different hospital departments, such as oncology or prenatal care, with an eye toward organizational improvement.
+Because of this, nursing specialists assume a leadership position at their medical facilities.

-Some responsibilities of a nursing specialist include the following.
+The responsibilities of a nursing specialist include the following:

 - Observe, diagnose, and treat patients.
-Nursing specialists make informed decisions daily about patient health and treatment.
+Nursing specialists make informed decisions about patient health and treatment everyday.
 Using their advanced training and education, they discuss symptoms with their patients, order laboratory tests, and determine diagnoses.
 They develop comprehensive plans for the unique needs of each patient.

-- Treat diseases, injuries, and disabilities associated with their specialty.
+- Treat diseases, injuries, and disabilities associated with their specialties.
 Nursing specialists work across many different areas of a hospital.
-As someone with specialized knowledge, they consult with medical staff and offer guidance on topics relating to their area of expertise.
-This collaboration enables the medical staff to make the best possible decisions regarding patient care.
+With their specialized knowledge, they consult with medical staff and offer guidance on topics relating to their area of expertise.
+This collaboration enables the medical staff to make the best possible decisions about patient care.

 - Advise other staff on patient care.
 Nursing specialists are leaders in the hospital system and experts in their focus area.
 As such, they provide education and coaching to health caregivers, hospital administrators, and nurses.

 - Research and obtain further training in their specialty.
-Nursing specialists are enthusiastic about continued education.
+Nursing specialists are enthusiastic about continuing education.
 Medical treatments are always evolving, so nursing specialists must review new research and pursue additional training.

-The path to becoming a nursing specialist may vary depending on a nurse’s interests, education level, and location.
-The employment requirements for licensed nursing specialists vary by state.
-However, there are common steps and skills that are required for the role.
+The path to becoming a nursing specialist may vary depending on a nurse’s interests, educational level, and location.
+The employment requirements for licensed nursing specialists vary by role and by state.
+However, there are common steps and skills that are required for specialized nursing roles.

 Step 1: Become a Registered Nurse